moonloom/belkirk-jekyll-demo/_projects/modern-engineering.md

 - engineering
 - research
 slug: ''

 ---
 ## Overview

 Resident Professors Murphy Tiernan and Kelly Brewer have collaborated over the last 3 years with leading professionals in the continental US to develop a modern curriculum for Engineering students.
+XXXXXXXXXXXXXXX

 ## Editions

 * Edition One - 2016
 * Edition Two - 2017